eStorMlucas/eStorMlucas/README.md

 # Welcome! 😄

-> I'm Lucas Pereira, i am 18 year's old and my history with one computer begin's since i have 7~8 years
+> I'm Lucas Pereira, I am 18 years old and my history with one computer begins since I have 7~8 years
 >
-> I recentelly met something called "programing" in my high-school and i loved
+> I recently met something called "programming" in my high-school and I loved,
-> so now I am focused in improve my programing skills day by day pretending to create incredible things
+> so now I am focused in improve my programming  skills day by day pretending to create incredible things

 I know that's is not a lot but i think it's what you need for now If you want to know more about it I invite to follow my journey looking at her mirror(this profile)

 🌹 I hope you enjoy 🌹

-## Actually i am using this technologies:
+## Actually, I am using these technologies:

 ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS](https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white)